 - Open or defective collectible items cannot be returned.

 - Items purchased between Nov.
-1st and Dec.
-25th are subject to a 30-day return period that starts on Dec.
-26th.
+1 and Dec.
+25 are subject to a 30-day return period that starts Dec.
+26.

 If you need more time, you could always make purchases with your Target REDcard, which gives you an extra 30 days to make a return.

-Like Target, JCPenney has a return policy that varies significantly based upon what you’ve purchased and whether you have a receipt.
-Here are the highlights of their even-handed policy.
+Like Target, J.C.
+Penney has a return policy that varies significantly based on what you’ve purchased and whether you have a receipt.
+Here are the highlights of their even-handed policy:

 - Electronics, fine jewelry and salon appliances must be returned with a receipt within 60 days.

-- Other items can be returned without a receipt, but the refund with be issued as a JCPenney gift card in the amount of the lowest selling price from within the last 45 days.
+- Other items can be returned without a receipt, but the refund with be issued as a J.C.
+Penney gift card in the amount of the lowest selling price in the last 45 days.
 A photo ID is required for all returns made without a receipt.

-- Heavy or bulky items that must be returned via a truck are subject to a $49 restocking fee.
+- Heavy or bulky items (think furniture) that must be returned via truck are subject to a restocking fee ranging from $75 to $125.

 Those are 10 of the retailers with the best return policies in the business.
 What you can learn from this list is that even among the best, policies vary widely.
 So wherever you shop this season and beyond, always ask about return policies before you buy.

 What are the best, and worst, return experiences you’ve had?
-Let me know below or on our Facebook page.
+Let us know below or on our Facebook page.